balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 I have written decent chunks of C/C++ code as a software engineer.
 Till date I have seen that once in every 138 days someone comes up with a topic like, *“which is better?
 C++ or C?”*.
 Such discussions mostly do not involve a deeper insight.
 They are often generic.

 Talking about making generic statements, I am writing this article to highlight one such incident.
 This happened during an interview process.
 The discussion was about the changes that C++11 brought in.
 We talked about "Move Semantics".
-I was told that due to the introduction of “move”, the performance of STL containers after C++11 are automatically faster.
+I was told that due to the introduction of “move” in c++11, the performance of STL containers are automatically faster.
 Here we were specifically talking about the STL container std::vector.

 Vectors are dynamically growing arrays.
 If you are new to vectors, learn more about them here, https://en.cppreference.com/w/cpp/container/vector.
 I hope you did not have to click that link since a basic knowledge of vector is, a sort of prerequisite to this discussion.